grinnell-cs/csc151-images/_eboards/eboard16.md

   that MPs will normally take you 4--5 hours.
 (Unfortunately, there's a range of how long people take.
 In the real world, successful professional programmers can have a factor of ten difference in productivity.)
     * Shoot for M as a starting point!
+(Skip the E steps.)
     * Ask questions early.

 ### Token activities